-We used our dutch oven, a thick cooking pot made of seasoned cast iron, to prepare this dish.
-A dutch oven is quite a versatile tool and is perfect for making not only meaty dishes like this pot roast, but also stews or even bread.
-We have one that I purchased from Ikea several years ago as a lower end alternative to the iconic ones from Le Creuset.
+We used our Dutch oven, a thick cooking pot made of seasoned cast iron, to prepare this dish.
+A Dutch oven is quite a versatile tool and is perfect for making not only meaty dishes like this pot roast, but also stews or even bread.
+We have the Ikea SENIOR that I purchased several years ago as a lower end alternative to the iconic ones from Le Creuset.
 It works well and I would recommend it as a nifty addition to the kitchen.

 The pot roast is an ideal way to prepare tougher cuts such as chuck steak, short ribs, and 7-bone roast.
 The slow cooking process allows the meat to tenderize, and the accompanying rich liquid can serve as a gravy.
 Our piece of chuck roast came from our local chain grocery store, but our recommended butcher shop in Toronto for high quality meats is Cumbraes.
 Worth checking out if you’re ever in our neck of the woods.